panosc-portal/helm-charts/panosc-portal-demo/README.md

 ## Requirements :
 - A kubernetes cluster with Helm 3 (see https://helm.sh/docs/intro/install/)
+- A identity provider that uses OpenID Connect

 Note: Instead of deploying a kubernetes cluster, you can use docker desktop on Mac or Windows.
 In that case, you have to use your localhost IP address for all connection to a container